thephpleague/csv/properties.md

 ### detectDelimiterList($nbRows = 1, array $delimiters = [])

-If you are no sure about the delimiter you can ask the library to detect it for you using the `detectDelimiterList` method. **This method will only give you a hint**.
+If you are no sure about the delimiter you can ask the library to detect it for you using the `detectDelimiterList` method.

+**This method will only give you a hint, a better approach is to ask the CSV provider for the document controls properties**.

 The method takes two arguments: